CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: prepReference.sh [-h] [-f] referenceFile
+  usage: cfsan_snp_pipeline index_ref [-h] [-f] [-v 0..5] [--version]
+                                      referenceFile

-  Index the reference genome for subsequent alignment, and create the faidx index file for subsequent pileups.
+  Index the reference genome for subsequent read mapping, and create the faidx index file for subsequent pileups.
 The output is written to the reference directory.

-  Positional arguments:
+  positional arguments:
-    referenceFile    : Relative or absolute path to the reference fasta file
+    referenceFile         Relative or absolute path to the reference fasta file

-  Options:
+  optional arguments:
-    -h               : Show this help message and exit -f               : Force processing even when result files already exist and are newer than inputs
+    -h, --help            show this help message and exit -f, --force           Force processing even when result files already exist and are newer than inputs (default: False) -v 0..5, --verbose 0..5
+                          Verbose message level (0=no info, 5=lots) (default: 1)
+    --version             show program's version number and exit

 alignSampleToReference.sh
 -------------------------